Skip to main content

 This table explains how each donation entry source works.

-Entry Sources for Donations
+Entry Sources for Donor Lifecycle Automations

 Built-In Rules and Filters